Using e-system to develop and manage PGDs

 Before practising under a PGD, health professionals should ensure that they:

-Where hard copy PGDs have been superseded, organisations have asked if they need to keep the paper copy on file.
+Where hard copy PGDs have been superseded, organisations have asked if they need to keep the paper copy or can convert it to an electronic file.